 Meta description is the snippet that shows up in the SERPs.
-It should contain the same keyword phrase as the page title and include a call to action.
-These are like little ads with about 150-160 characters.
+Your meta description should contain the same keyword phrase as the page title and include a call to action.
+Think of these as little ads with about 150-160 characters.

-By following these SEO basics your website has a better chance of being found by customers who are in the market for your products or services.
+By following these SEO copywriting basics your website has a better chance of being found by customers who are in the market for your products or services.
 Remember, with a website you can’t set it and forget it.
-Add fresh content on a regular basis, in the form of blog posts, articles, videos, downloads, press releases… all to give people reasons to return.
-And to earn more search engine love.
+Because when you add fresh content on a regular basis, in the form of blog posts, articles, videos, downloads, press releases…you’re giving people reasons to return.
+And you’ll also earn more search engine love.

 If you’d like to chat about your website’s SEO, shoot me an email.
 I’m happy to take a look.